-- Skin rash - · Persistent head throbbing - Psychiatric effects such as agitation; prolonged sadness; seeing, hearing, or feeling things that are not there; or other unusual changes in mood (discuss this with your doctor) - Appearance or worsening of vocal or motor tics, such as shrugging, blinking, head turning, muscle twitches, and throat clearing - Delay in growth (Your doctor will monitor your growth and may adjust treatment as necessary.)
+- Skin rash - Persistent head throbbing - Psychiatric effects such as agitation; prolonged sadness; seeing, hearing, or feeling things that are not there; or other unusual changes in mood (discuss this with your doctor) - Appearance or worsening of vocal or motor tics, such as shrugging, blinking, head turning, muscle twitches, and throat clearing - Delay in growth (Your doctor will monitor your growth and may adjust treatment as necessary.)

-There have been concerns that dextroamphetamine may increase the risk for heart problems in children and adolescents.
+There have been concerns that methylphenidate may increase the risk for heart problems in children and adolescents.
 However, studies have shown that rates of sudden death (from a heart problem) are similar between children taking stimulant medications and those who did not take the medication.
 Nevertheless, this may be a concern for children with pre-existing heart conditions, heart defects, or who undergo strenuous exercise.
-Dextroamphetamine should be used with caution in patients who are at a higher risk for heart problems.
+Methylphenidate should be used with caution in patients who are at a higher risk for heart problems.

-What precautions should my doctor and I be aware of when taking dextroamphetamine?
+What precautions should my doctor and I be aware of when taking methylphenidate?

-Several medications can interact with mixed amphetamine salts, including some cough and cold medications; antacids such as calcium carbonate (Tums®); monoamine oxidase inhibitors such as selegiline (Eldepryl®) or phenelzine (Nardil®); some antidepressants such as nortriptyline (Aventyl®), and several others.
+Several medications can interact with methylphenidate, including some cough and cold medications; monoamine oxidase inhibitors such as selegiline (Eldepryl®) or phenelzine (Nardil®), and several others.
 If you are (or begin) taking any other prescription or over-the-counter medications, be sure to check with your doctor or pharmacist to see if they are safe to use.
-Your doctor may need to change the doses of your medication(s) or monitor you carefully for side effects if you are taking certain other medications.
+Your doctor may need to change the doses of your medication(s) or monitor you carefully for side effects if you take certain other medications.